passcod/in-the-pale-darkness-of-dawn/naema/010-patra.md

 some point in the future.
 He's also going to have to implement _something_ so this doesn't happen again.

-TK passes him clean clothes, then takes one look at his thoughtful face and exclaims:
+Dir passes him clean clothes, then takes one look at his thoughtful face and exclaims:

 "For the love of Malar, Patra, if you start keeping things in already so soon after *this*… delegate.
 Tell us what you need.
 You did it very well for